|The next MBCP offering has not yet been scheduled.

 For information regarding the suggested background for those interested in becoming an MBCP instructor, please click here.

 The retreat schedule is rigorous and we welcome those who are open to fully participating in the intensive nature of this inner work.
 The retreat is introductory and unless one has had extensive personal experience with mindfulness meditation,is a perinatal health care provider and is already trained to teach a mindfulness-based intervention, participants should not expect to leave the retreat fully prepared to teach MBCP.
 Each professional will enter into the 6-day training experience with her or his own unique background, skill set and vision of how they might want to bring mindfulness and MBCP into their work.
 It may very well be that additional learning, skills, training and experiences are necessary before one is ready to enter into teaching this deeply transformative course.
 Personal commitment, dedication, individual responsibility, integrity and creativity are essential to this approach.
-Each participant will receive individual consultation with a retreat leader to address the subsequent appropriate steps needed in order to become fully prepared to teach MBCP.

 - Degree, license and/or certification (or current enrollment in a formal training program) in a medical or mental health-related field (as described above under “Target Audience”)